RobertSellers/cityscore/readme.md

 # CityScore

-Modified real-estate valuation system for geographic data
+Modified real-estate valuation system for geographic data using ESRI geodatabases, model builder, and arcpy.